The $^{229}$Th isomer: prospects for a nuclear optical clock: A nuclear optical clock for time measurement

-Here $T_\text{int}$ denotes the interrogation time (not the coherence time, as the clock does not operate in a coherent regime), $\tilde{\Gamma}$ denotes the relaxation rate of the optical coherences in the solid-state environment, $\Gamma$ is the total decay rate of the nuclear excitation, including potential non-radiative decay channels, $\Gamma_\text{exc}$ is the nuclear excitation rate during laser irradiation and $N_\text{eff}$ denotes the effective number of irradiated nuclei defined as $N_\text{eff}\approx\Gamma_\gamma/\Gamma \cdot k\Omega/4\pi\cdot N$, with $\Gamma_\gamma$ the radiative transition rate, $k$ the quantum efficiency of the detector and $\Omega$ the effective solid angle covered by the detector.
+Here $T_\text{int}$ denotes the interrogation time (not the coherence time, as the clock does not operate in a coherent regime) and $\tilde{\Gamma}$ denotes the relaxation rate of the optical coherences in the solid-state environment. $\Gamma=(1+\alpha_{ic})\Gamma_\gamma$ (with the internal conversion coefficient $\alpha_{ic}$ and the radiative decay rate $\Gamma_\gamma$) corresponds to the total decay rate of the nuclear excitation, including potential non-radiative decay channels. $\Gamma_\text{exc}$ is the nuclear excitation rate during laser irradiation and $N_\text{eff}$ denotes the effective number of irradiated nuclei defined as $N_\text{eff}\approx\Gamma_\gamma/\Gamma \cdot k\Omega/4\pi\cdot N$, with $k$ the quantum efficiency of the detector and $\Omega$ the effective solid angle covered by the detector.
 All other variables are defined as previously.
 Note, that based on Eq.~(\ref{stability_crystal}) in order to approach a small instability, one should use the maximum permitted interrogation time $T_\text{int}$, however the averaging time $\tau$ can never be chosen shorter than $T_\text{int}$.
+Therefore, in combination with the previous condition $T_\text{int}\le\Gamma^{-1}$, one obtains for $T_\text{int}$ the condition $\text{max}(T_\text{int})=\text{min}(\Gamma^{-1},\tau)$.
 The nuclear excitation rate can be estimated as \cite{Wense2019d}